krishaamer/green-filter-research/research/literature/ai.md

 **AI is being use in high–Stakes Situations (Medical, Cars, Etc).**

-AI-based systems are already being implemented in medicine, where stakes are high raising the need for ethical considerations.
+AI-based systems are being implemented in medicine, where stakes are high raising the need for ethical considerations.
 Since CADUCEUS in the 1970s (in Kanza et al. (2021)), the first automated medical decision making system, medical AI now provides Health Diagnosic Symptoms and AI-assistants in medical imaging.
 Calisto et al. (2022) focuses on AI-human interactions in medical workflows and underscores the importance of output explainability.
 Medical professionals who were given AI results with an explanation trusted the results more.
 Lee, Goldberg and Kohane (2023) imagines an AI revolution in medicine using GPT models, providing improved tools for decreasing the time and money spent on administrative paperwork while providing a support system for analyzing medical data.

 -   Singhal et al. (2023) medial AI reaching expert-level question-answering ability.